Friday, August 18, 2017

 We first meet Chuck Noland (Tom Hanks) in Moscow where he works for Fed-Ex as the person who makes sure packages are getting to their destinations on time.
 Because of his busy schedule and constant traveling, he doesn't get to spend much time with his girlfriend, Kelly (Helen Hunt).
 Even the Christmas holiday they're spending together with family is interrupted when Chuck has to fly to Malaysia.
 Chuck and Kelly exchange Christmas gifts in the car before Chuck gets on the Fed-Ex plane.
 Kelly gives him a pocket watch that's been in her family for generations with a photo of herself on the inside.
 Not just any photo, but Chuck's favorite photo of her.
 Chuck gives Kelly a pager, a journal, and hand towels.
 It's not until the last minute when he gives her a small wrapped box that is clearly an engagement ring and tells her she can open it when he gets back home.
 (And pretty much tell him her decision).
 As he walks to the plane, his last words to her (for awhile, anyway!) are "I'll be right back!"
 Uh, not quite!

 The only other people onboard with Chuck are four pilots.
 Chuck is in the bathroom when the plane starts diving down and we will learn later in the movie that it is never resolved why the plane went down.
 There was a pretty nasty storm going on, so that most definitely didn't help matters!
 The most terrifying part of the crash is that Chuck, who is holding on for dear life in the back of the plane, can see the ocean getting closer and closer as the plane descends at a rapid speed.
 How he survived the impact, I'll never know (the pilots all seemingly died instantly), but the plane breaks apart and he manages to swim away.
-He is smart to think to grab the raft, but the cord gets caught on one of the plane parts and he has to swim down to untangle.
+He is smart to think to grab the raft, but the cord gets caught on one of the plane parts and he has to swim down to untangle it.
 Just keep in mind he's been underwater for a few minutes already.
 If that were me, my instincts would have been to just leave the raft because my brain would have been screaming at me to get to air.
 That is just the first of many reasons why I would never survive in a scenario like this!
 There is a scary moment where one of the plane's (still moving!) propellor is right behind him and if it doesn't kill him first, it most defintely is going to shred his raft.
 He starts paddling very fast, but the propellor explodes and blasts Chuck from his inflatable raft.
 At first, I thought it had gotten the raft, but he manages to get back on it and it's still in one piece, luckily!
 He has a very harsh ride on the raft with large waves crashing over him while the storm is still raging.
 The camera pans away so we can see just how vast the ocean is and how there is no land in sight.
 No land for Noland!
 Oh, I get it now!

 He has washed up on an uninhibited island (which we will later learn was 600 miles south of the the Cook Islands) and his first priority is to get the hell off the island.
 He traces the word HELP in large letters in the sand only to have it washed away by the tide, then he uses logs to spell it out, but that is to no avail either.

-There is a moment during the first few days of his strandedness when he sees a ships light in the very far distance during the night and gets his puny flashlight to signal SOS (which he sort of makes up on a whim).
+There is a moment during the first few days of his strandedness when he sees a ship's light in the very far distance during the night and gets his puny flashlight to signal SOS (which he sort of makes up on a whim).
 Does he really think anyone will be able to see that?
 He gets his raft and starts paddling out, but the waves are too powerful and they puncture the raft and he gets a nasty gash on his leg from some coral.

 Packages from the downed Fed-Ex plane start floating ashore and instead of opening them right away which I thought he would do, he keeps them organized.
 I guess he is still optimistic that he is going to be rescued soon and will still be able to deliver the packages.
 He does start opening them a few days later, though, and a few items prove to be helpful.
 He uses the bubble wrap from the packages and laces of an ice skate to wrap around his gash.
 The blades of the ice skate help him open coconuts.
 We see him trying to open one before he has the skates and it is a chore.
 I have only seen coconuts with the round brown husk, but they are also covered by a green shell.
 I usually only get my coconut shredded, so it comes in a plastic bag!
 They just seem like a pain in the ass to to open, especially when you don't have any tools.
 He even breaks the rock he's hitting it with and only gets a teaspoon of coconut milk when he opens it because most of it spills out.
-He learns to create a funnel and use that to drink the liquid from the coconut.
+He learns to create a funnel and uses that to drink the liquid from the coconut.
 The blades also come in handy when he's sawing branches off of trees.
 There's a really ugly dress (brown and black...who would wear that thing, whoever it was for is lucky she never received it!), but it does have netting which comes in very handy when trying to catch fish.
 The tape from many video tapes also proves to be useful for later events.
 It is 1995 when the movie begins so we are in that transitional period of people still watching videos, but DVDs are just around the corner.
 I know it is 1995 because the body of one of the pilots washes onto shore.
 Chuck takes his flashlight and his shoes because he lost his in the crash.
 They don't fit him properly so he has to cut off the top so he has room for his toes.
 He buries the pilot (not sure where he got the shovel...) and puts a photo he finds in the pilot's wallet of him with his two sons in his shirt pocket.
 On a large rock wall he writes the pilot's name and the years of his birth and death.

 And, of course, one of the packages he opens is a Wilson volleyball which was intended to be the birthday present for a young boy from his grandparents.
 We don't see the volleyball again until Chuck is trying to make fire.
-He's tried to eat fish and crabs, but since he has no fire to cook them with he has to eat them raw and he is disgusted by that.
+He's tried to eat fish and crabs, but since he has no fire to cook them with, he has to eat them raw and he is disgusted by that.
 Now as we all know from watching Survivor, unless you have flint or your torch from Tribal Council, it is very difficult to start fire.
 There have been a couple people on the show who have started it by using their glasses, but Chuck appears to have 20/20 vision.
 While he is rubbing two sticks together, he gets a very nasty gash on his hand and in frustration he grabs the volleyball and throws it.
 The bloody handprint looks like a face and Chuck etches in the eyes, nose, and mouth and the rest is history.
-Haha, I found a meme of a scene of the movie with Tom Hanks and the volleyball and it said, "Still a better love story that Twilight."
+Haha, I found a meme of a scene of the movie with Tom Hanks and the volleyball and it said, "Still a better love story than Twilight."
 That made me laugh, because really, it's pretty much true!
 Also, Tom Hanks and Wilson were nominated for Best Duo for a MTV Movie Award (they lost to the ladies of Charlie's Angels, which doesn't even make sense since there's three of them, but whatever).
 Wilson got snubbed for a Best Supporting Actor Oscar!

 After rinsing his hand in the ocean (and wouldn't that sting with the saltwater?
 He wasn't wincing in pain or anything) and wrapping his wound with the fabric of the ugly dress, he attempts to make fire again, this time with Wilson "watching" him.
 Chuck looks at the volleyball and says, "You wouldn't have a match on you, would you?"
 He finally manages to create fire and is extremely ecstatic. ("FIRE!!!")
 He is now able to cook his seafood delicacies and enjoy them without gagging.